sayanp607/journal-frontend/README.md

  # JOURNAL APP

 ## 🌍 About the Project
-This project is made for user to add / edit / view / delete their personal joounals!
+This project is made for user to add / edit / view / delete their personal journals!